 about the artist

-she began photography five years ago as an artistic outlet and it grew into a full fledged devotion. she was drawn in particular to self portraiture for the control it gave over the image outcome and initially emerged as a self portrait artist.
+she began photography ten years ago as an artistic outlet and it grew into a full fledged devotion. she was drawn in particular to self portraiture for the control it gave over the image outcome and initially emerged as a self portrait artist.
 Elle enjoys the challenges in creating something classic and timeless from a thoroughly modern process and the contradiction between the two is a strong theme throughout her work.

-one of her largest accomplishments is the completion of a long duration art project - 365 she worked on throughout 2011. a photo a day, for an entire year. currently she is mixing the realms of art and fashion, working to expand her current open series, and still shooting an occasional self portrait. always working on several projects and bringing new and intriguing characters to life to photograph. you may find her scouting locations on the outskirts of the city with her camera and her dog, actively looking for her next big inspiration.
+one of her largest accomplishments is the completion of a long duration art project - 365 she worked on throughout 2011. a photo a day, for an entire year. currently she is mixing the realms of art and fashion, working to expand her current open series, and still shooting an occasional self portrait. always working on several projects and bringing new and intriguing characters to life to photograph.

 she is available for commission work on a case by case basis. please contact Elle for more information.